AliAgha-Analytics/powerbi-dashboard/README.md

 * Work-life balance
 * Perceived difficulty of breaking into the data industry

 The dataset was relatively clean overall.
-However, **job titles and industries contained a large number of scattered categories**.
-To keep the dashboard focused on the overall picture rather than detailed category-level analysis, less frequent categories were grouped into **"Others"** where appropriate.
+However, minor cleaning like taking the average of the salary range to get hard numbers and aggregating "Other" choices for some questionnaire to get more accurate insights took place.

 ## Key Findings